JohnPatrickAncajas/JohnPatrickAncajas/README.md

 ## 👀 About Me

-I'm passionate about full-stack web development, and my current focus is on frontend development.
-I believe in creating engaging and user-friendly web experiences!
+I'm passionate about full-stack web development, and my current focus is on frontend development!

 ## 🌱 Learning Journey